How Do I Get a Death Certificate in Washington?

 The Washington State Department of Health - Center for Health Statistics has death records from July 1, 1907 to present.
 Records become public 50 years after the date of death.

 The number of certified copies depends on the deceased's accounts and assets.
 Banks, insurance companies, government agencies, and retirement plans each typically require an original certified copy.
 Most families need between 8 and 15 copies.
-The Washington executor checklist lists each step of the estate settlement process to help determine the right number.
+The Washington estate settlement plan lists each step of the estate settlement process to help determine the right number.

 In-depth guides covering Washington probate laws, trust requirements, and estate planning strategies.